vuejs/vue-router/docs/en/options.md

   **Note**: when using the history mode, the server needs to be [properly configured](http://readystate4.com/2012/05/17/nginx-and-apache-rewrite-to-support-html5-pushstate/) so that a user directly visiting a deep link on your site doesn't get a 404.

+  **Note**: if you plan to serve your files with the `file://` protocol (for example, when using with [Electron](electron.atom.io)), enabling this mode will break your app.
+That is because your app URLs would look like `file:///path/to/your/app/index.html/my-route/`, which makes no sense in UNIX filesystem architecture.

 ####  abstract

 - default: false